Dzhena: Biography

 Desislava Valentinova Nedelcheva was born in Razgrad on 3 July 1985.
-She has elder sister Borislava.
+She has an elder sister Borislava.
 In 2006 she signed a one-year contract with Azis's company Leo Music.
-Initially, Nedelcheva began performing under moniker "Nova Desislava" (Нова Десислава), but in 2007 finally began performing as Dzhena.
+Initially, Nedelcheva began performing under the moniker "Nova Desislava" (Нова Десислава), but in 2007 finally began performing as Dzhena.
 At the beginning of 2007, her colleague Milko Kalaydzhiev encouraged her to sign a contract with the company Payner and the contract took place on 16 March 2007.
-In the same year she released first album Greshni misli (Sinful Thoughts).
+In the same year she released first album Greshni misli (Wrong thoughts).
 In the same year she took part in one of the most prestigious festivals in Bulgaria, Pirin Folk, where she won first prize for performing arts with the song "Pesen za Dame Voyvoda" (Song for Voivode Dame) written and composed by herself.
 In 2011, Dzhena went on US tour.
 She held concerts for the Bulgarian diaspora.
 Dzhena received special Fashion Idol Award in 2015.
 In 2018, she released a folk album in collaboration with Kanarite Orchestra.

 Personal life

 In December 2015, she got engaged to Atanas Stoev Jr., marrying him on her birthday, 3 July 2016.
 In March 2017, Dzhena gave birth to a baby boy, Atanas Stoev III.